On Center Home | MyOnCenter Portal | Start an On-Screen Takeoff Trial | Request a Quick Bid Demo | Contact Us | SALES: 1-866-627-6246

 Sometimes, electronic plans can be saved in a format that is very complex or compressed and causes On-Screen Takeoff to run slower.
 On-Screen Takeoff includes a built-in converter that can create a "Group 4" TIFF from almost any file used as a Base Image.
-Group 4 TIFFs typically display much faster, using fewer resources than other proprietary file types (PDFs, DWFs, DWGs, etc.), although the trade-off is lower resolution.
+Group 4 TIFFs typically display much faster, and use fewer resources than other proprietary file types (PDFs, DWFs, DWGs, etc.), although the trade-off is lower resolution.

 Before you convert any files, make sure the option to "Disable High Resolution images" is unchecked (see Tools > Options).
 By default, this should be unchecked, but you or another user may have checked it.
 You want to ensure you are using High Resolution images before you convert to TIFF so that the converted images retail all the details.